AriFordsham/GHCWiki/typeable/ben-gamari.md

 ### Through an un-indexed representation?

-The "give up" approach here is to simply project the type-indexed `TypeRep` onto something that is totally untyped,
+The "give up" approach is to simply project the type-indexed `TypeRep` onto something that is totally untyped,

 ```
-dataTypeRepXX=TypeConXXTyCon|TypeAppXXTypeRepXXTypeRepXXtoTypeRep::TypeRepXX->Maybe(TypeRep a)toTypeRepX::TypeRepXX->TypeRepXfromTypeRep::TypeRep a ->TypeRepXXfromTypeRepX::TypeRepX->TypeRepXX
+-- | A serializable type representationdataTypeRepS=TypeConSTyCon|TypeAppSTypeRepSTypeRepStoTypeRep::TypeRepS->Maybe(TypeRep a)toTypeRepX::TypeRepS->TypeRepXfromTypeRep::TypeRep a ->TypeRepSfromTypeRepX::TypeRepX->TypeRepS
 ```

-`TypeRepXX` is now just plain old data, requiring nothing special for serialization and deserialization.
-However, this gives us an awkward third variety of type representation
+`TypeRepS` is now just plain old data, requiring nothing special for serialization and deserialization.
+However, this gives us an awkward third variety of type representation.
+Moreover, if you may use `TypeRepX` or must use `TypeRepS` is solely determined by the rather incidental matter of whether you need serialization.

 ## `Data.Dynamic`